Estimated reading time: 7 minutes

 Verve; recruiting foster carers for Not for Profit Charities.

 When I set up Verve three years ago, I had two target audiences in mind; firstly, the Not for Profit sector is the most important for me.
-Secondly, suppose we cannot find a Not for Profit Charity that fits your criteria.
+Secondly, suppose we cannot find a not-for-profit charity that fits your criteria.
 In that case, we will refer you to inquire with your Local Authority.
 The reason for this?
-I do not believe in vast profit’s made from corporate businesses because of vulnerable children in care.
+I do not believe in vast profits made from corporate businesses because of vulnerable children in care.

 When a child goes into care, they will go to their Local Authority because they are responsible for them.
 Wherever possible, they will place them with one of their foster carers.
 These foster carers will match the needs of the children; however, sometimes, they will not have this match.
 Therefore, they look at other organisations, like Not for Profit Charities and agencies, to find one of their foster carers to match the child’s needs.

 If they do not have this match, they will go to Independent Fostering Agencies; however, there is a huge cost increase for an IFA foster carer.
 Subsequently, they have to pay their prices because the children need foster homes.
-Alternatively, they will end up in residential children’s homes, which adds further expense.
+Alternatively, they will end up in residential children’s homes, adding further expense.
 Subsequently, Local Authority budgets become burdened by these costs.

 Get in touch today, and prepare your pathway to fostering.